-Now with the pandemic easing, there’s an opportunity to step back and evaluate where improvements can be made and explore tools to help ease the load.
-With the right plan and technology, healthcare practices can implement new clinical workflow protocols, improving the patient experience, decreasing unnecessary friction, reducing staff workloads, and minimizing the risk of staff and provider burnout.
+Now with the pandemic officially over, there's an opportunity to step back and evaluate where improvements can be made and explore tools to help ease the load.
+With the right plan and technology, administrative and clinical staff can implement new workflow protocols, improving the patient experience,, reducing staff workloads, and minimizing the risk of staff and clinician burnout.

 Transforming Clinical Workflows in a Post-COVID Era

 One study showed that, on average, for every hour of direct patient care, a primary care provider spends two hours on administrative tasks.
-That is time that could be better spent with patients, in the community, and building relationships with colleagues—all essential to strengthening the health and well-being of healthcare workers and patients.
+That is time that could be better spent with patients, in the community, and building relationships with colleagues—all essential to strengthening the health and well-being of healthcare workers which in turn directly impacts care to patients.

-New clinical workflow protocol implementation can help to reduce administrative burdens, minimizing healthcare worker burnout and allowing for more productive time spent with patients, communities, and colleagues.
-There’s a significant opportunity to implement next-gen automation—or automating in a way that aligns with clinical workflows and pain points—to create a better experience for staff, providers, and patients.
+New clinical workflow protocol implementation can help to reduce administrative burdens by streamlining care delivery, minimizing healthcare worker burnout and allowing for more productive time spent with patients, communities, and colleagues.
+There's a significant opportunity to implement next-gen automation—or automating in a way that aligns with clinical workflows and pain points—to create a better experience for staff, providers, and patients.

 Improving Clinical Workflow Protocol Implementation